By Leigh Cassell, Digital Human Library

 So far, we have six Dream Hubs up and running, focused on SDG 2-Zero Hunger, SDG 3-Good Health & Well-Being, SDG 4-Quality Education, SDG 5-Gender Equality, SDG 12-Responsible Production & Consumption, and SDG 17-Partnerships for the Goals (focused on using art to promote SDG action).

-We are also offering a new incentives program that allows teens to earn points as they participate.
+We will soon be unveiling a new incentives program that allows teens to earn points as they participate.
 By joining in meetings, recruiting friends, and taking action, they can move up through various levels and eventually earn the title of Global Co Lab Innovator and receive a certificate of participation that can go on their resumes or help with college admissions.

 Working with TeachSDGs